 World War I Internment Camp

 It was common practice during war time to intern “enemy aliens” ie civilians living in New Zealand who were citizens of the countries we were at war with.
 During WWI this meant German and Austrian people and several hundred were interned in New Zealand.
 The New Zealand Government of the day decided quarantine stations could be easily converted in to internment camps as they were secure and isolated, mostly on islands.
 The main internment camp was Matiu (Somes) Island in Wellington harbour which could house up to 500 internees and in late 1917 had 277 and Motuihe Island which in late 1917 had 56 internees.
+It is believed that the maximum internees on Motuihe was 83.

 Who were the Internees?